-The Humber estuary is a renewable energy powerhouse.
+- The Humber estuary is a renewable energy powerhouse.
 Global offshore wind companies are here, and there's opportunity for industrial decarbonisation, and developments for hydrogen products, combined carbon capture and storage.
-Our relationships with these businesses will continue, along with our work with national organisations.

-The Humber Freeport is an opportunity to see better industrial business infrastructure supported by £15m of seed capital funding.
+Our relationships with these businesses will continue, along with our work with national organisations. - The Humber Freeport is an opportunity to see better industrial business infrastructure and supply chain opportunities supported by £15m of seed capital funding.
 The expansion of the major training facility CATCH is also supported.

-- The seafood processing sector provides thousands of local jobs and our work with that sector will remain strong. - Our South Humber Industrial Investment Programme (SHIIP) is achieving.
-The new link road is opening-up development land and providing better journeys, our two mitigation sites are complete, and development at Pioneer Park continues - myenergi, HETA, and DFDS' office facility are open, and ABP is extending its port-related activity there. - The Development and Growth Board will continue supporting business growth and driving economic strategy. - We will continue to assist businesses to grow.
+- The seafood processing sector provides thousands of local jobs.
+Our Border Control Post at Immingham will continue to support the wider supply chain. - Our South Humber Industrial Investment Programme (SHIIP) is achieving.
+The new link road is opening-up development land and providing better journeys, our two mitigation sites are complete, and development at Pioneer Park continues and ABP is extending its port-related activity there. - The Development and Growth Board will continue to lead the economic strategy, support new enterprise, encourage and enable growth opportunities and sustainability. - We will continue to help businesses to grow.
 An example is the new E-Factor Business Hub in St James' House.
-Our support enabled access to Government funding. - Grimsby Town Centre is changing with new business likely.
+Our support enabled access to Government funding. - With the development of Grimsby Town Centre, new and alternative businesses are attracted to the town.

-This will all be underpinned by the work of the Greater Lincolnshire Combined County Authority, (GLCCA) with business growth and investment a priority, and the creation of a Humber Leaders' Forum ensuring strong Humber relationships grow.
+This will all be underpinned by the Greater Lincolnshire Combined County Authority, (GLCCA) and the Humber Economic Strategy, with business growth and investment a priority.
+The creation of a Humber Leaders' Forum will ensure strong Humber relationships continue to grow.